PoorDoomer/B9aTchki/README.md

-# Cross-Lingual Reclamation De-duplication Engine
+# Pipeline kat detecter wach derti double reclamation ( chki chki hh)

-Automated semantic de-duplication pipeline for reclamation tickets in French and Arabic using LaBSE embeddings and pgvector similarity search.
+Ach kan 3ni : Automated semantic de-duplication pipeline for reclamation tickets in French and Arabic using LaBSE embeddings and pgvector similarity search.
+3lach LaBSE : 7ent tout simplement it is one of the best performing language agnostic type of embedding system
 ## Features

 - **Cross-Lingual Support**: Detects semantic duplicates across French and Arabic using Google's LaBSE model